metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 Minnesota has been fairly stout against Green Bay's runners so far.
 Let's see if they can sustain this level of defense into the fourth quarter.

 Strong-side runs seem to be effective against Minnesota's defense.

+As expected, Aaron Rodgers is having some serious trouble producing anything in the passing game without Davonte Adams, Marquez Valdes-Scantling, and Allen Lazard.
+Too many passes are being thrown to his tailbacks, something I don't really remember seeing much from Rodgers before.